 The output includes a lot of information.
-For this exercise, you’re interested in the services the component references.
-These are extension points.
+For this exercise, you’re interested in services the component references.
+They are extension points.
 For example, here’s the reference for the service that imports LDAP users:

-LDAPUserImporter is the extension point needed to customize the process of
+LDAPUserImporter is the extension point for customizing the LDAP user

-importing users with LDAP!
-If none of the references satisfy what you’re looking
+import process!
+If none of the references satisfy what you’re looking for,

 If you plan on overriding the referenced service, you’ll need to understand the